 “I should tell you, Jane, that our law firm does the most pro bono cases in the United States.
 Merrick, Dawson, and Brant operate six Chicago Legal Aid law offices in Chinatown, the South Side, and other locations.

-“In criminal cases, the State provides a Public Defender attorney for indigent suspectspds.
+“The state provides a public defender attorney for indigent suspects in criminal cases.
 Ben’s wife is such a public defender.

 “For simple civil matters, like evictions, bankruptcies, divorce, and so on, our Legal Aid offices provide competent, free legal services to the poor.
 I assure you that Anne and I would be a lot wealthier if we didn’t support these pro bono legal aid services.”

-“If I may add to John’s remarks, Jane,” Anne said, “our liquid assets, money to be specific, is all in local Chicago banks.
+“If I may add to John’s remarks, Jane,” Anne said, “our liquid assets, money to be specific, are all in local Chicago banks.
 We have no accounts overseas whatsoever.
 The lion’s share of our liquidity is in real estate, primarily in office buildings here in Chicago.
 These buildings give hundreds of people gainful employment.
 We are cautious about donating to politicians, never exceeding the state and federal limits.
 We never contribute to political action committees.
-John and I contribute a small fortune to charity.
-We hope that you will someday suggest worthy projects with whom to share our wealth.”
+John and I donate a small fortune to charity.
+We hope you will someday suggest worthy projects to share our wealth.”

 Veronica decided to take center stage.
 With a slightly impish expression, she queried.